Characteristic Root Analysis and Regularization for Linear Time Series Forecasting: Theoretical Analysis

 In practical applications, time series data are often contaminated with stochastic noise, which presents a fundamental challenge for model estimation and generalization.
 In the presence of noise, the least-squares loss for a linear forecasting model takes the following form for a single segment:

 where $\mathbf{y}^*_{\text{fut}}$, $\mathbf{y}_{\text{his}}^*$ are noise-free history and future segments, respectively, and $ \bm{\varepsilon}_{\text{his}} $, $ \bm{\varepsilon}_{\text{fut}} $ denote additive noise on these segments.
 This loss naturally decomposes into two components: signal fitting error and noise-induced error.
-In the over-idealized case where the learned weight matrix $ \mathbf{W} $ perfectly recovers the signal dynamics, only the noise term $\mathbb{E} \left[ \| {\bm{\varepsilon}_{\text{fut}}} - \mathbf{W}^{\top} \bm{\varepsilon}_{\text{his}}\|^2_2 \right]$ remains.
+In the \emph{over-idealized} case where the learned weight matrix $ \mathbf{W} $ perfectly recovers the signal dynamics, only the noise term $\mathbb{E} \left[ \| {\bm{\varepsilon}_{\text{fut}}} - \mathbf{W}^{\top} \bm{\varepsilon}_{\text{his}}\|^2_2 \right]$ remains.

 To better understand the noise sensitivity of mean squared error (MSE)-based linear models, we analyze a simplified setting in which both inputs and outputs consist solely of Gaussian noise.
-The following proposition summarizes such asymptotic behavior (see details in Appendix~\ref{appx:disc:scaling-pure-noise} and \ref{appd:sec:ols-distri}): \begin{quote} \begin{proposition} \textit{For a linear model forecasting Gaussian white noise, the learned weights converge at a rate proportional to $\mathcal{O}(1/\sqrt{T})$, where $ T $ is the length of the observed time series.} \end{proposition} \end{quote}
+The following proposition summarizes such asymptotic behavior (see details in Appendix~\ref{appx:disc:scaling-pure-noise} and \ref{appd:sec:ols-distri}): \begin{quote} \begin{proposition} \textit{ For a linear model forecasting \diff{a zero-mean noise with finite second moments}, the learned weights converge at a rate proportional to $\mathcal{O}(1/\sqrt{T})$, where $ T $ is the length of the observed time series.} \end{proposition} \end{quote}

 This result illustrates an important limitation of classical least squares training: despite its consistency and unbiasedness, convergence is slow under noise.
 Even with perfect signal recovery, noise effects decay only at a sublinear rate.
 This scaling behavior highlights that MSE-based training is data-inefficient in high-noise regimes, requiring a substantial number of observations to achieve low-variance estimates of the underlying dynamics.